clarkhtse/nested_blog/_posts/2012-08-06-my-toolbox.md

 ### Dev environment

-My entire development environment can be bootstrapped on any Mac with single command:
+My entire development environment can be bootstrapped on any Mac with a single command[^1]:

     bash -c "$(curl -L https://raw.github.com/goshakkk/babushka-deps/master/install.sh)"